-BUFFALO, NY — Preclinical research by a team from Roswell Park Cancer Institute (RPCI) has demonstrated for the first time the way in which a class I histone deacetylase (HDAC) inhibitor, entinostat, appears to boost the effectiveness of cancer immunotherapy for treatment of some solid tumors.
+BUFFALO, NY — Preclinical research by a team from Roswell Park Comprehensive Cancer Center (Roswell Park) has demonstrated for the first time the way in which a class I histone deacetylase (HDAC) inhibitor, entinostat, appears to boost the effectiveness of cancer immunotherapy for treatment of some solid tumors.
 The findings support conclusions from earlier studies and also suggest that the approach merits further testing in clinical settings.

 “Entinostat has an immunomodulatory effect on regulatory T cells, which are like brakes for the immune system and are present in many tumors,” Dr. Pili explains.
 “By suppressing these suppressor cells, entinostat releases the brakes and helps the immunotherapies to work better.”

 The combination of a vaccine with approaches to deplete or suppress regulatory T cells, the researchers write, “represents a rational strategy in prostate cancer therapy” and one that “also has promising potential to be effective in other immunotherapies and in different tumors.”

 Li Shen, PhD, a postdoctoral associate in the Department of Medicine, was lead author on the study.
 Drs.
 Ciesielski and Fenstermaker were also contributing authors, as were Swathi Ramakrishnan, Kiersten M. Miles, PhD, Leigh Ellis, PhD, and Paula Sotomayor, Department of Medicine; and Protul Shrikant, PhD, Department of Immunology.